 The type of tours and activities will vary depending on the student's age and grade level.
-If the tour targets high school upperclassmen, it is preferable to visit before application deadlines.
+If the tour targets upper-level high school students, it is preferable to visit before application deadlines.
 Plan your visit in advance to ensure that classes will be in session so students can see and experience typical campus life.